intermezzOS/book/src/appendix/git.md

 # Appendix C: Version control

 Some early computer games had no means of saving your progress.
-So when you painstakingly dodged spear, evaded boulders, jumped crevasses and made a mistake, you had to start all over again.
+So when you painstakingly dodged spears, evaded boulders, jumped crevasses and made a mistake, you had to start all over again.
 Saving your progress makes playing games easier.
 Version control is like saving your progress for projects.